rizac/eGSIM/README.md

 ### Starting a `python` terminal shell

-Tyiping `python` on the terminal does not work if you need to import django stuff, as there are things to be initialized beforehand.
+Typing `python` on the terminal does not work if you need to import django stuff, as there are things to be initialized beforehand.
 The Django `shell` command does this: